Fonta1n3/FullyNoded/Docs/QandA.md

 **You are also better off launching Tor as a service**<br/>
 1. first ensure tor has stopped
 2. then open a terminal and paste in `brew services start tor`, this will ensure Tor always launches automatically when your mac starts, if you want to stop tor run `brew services stop tor`<br/>

+**Possible problems during installation and configuration**
+1. It may just not have permissions to create directories which would explain the lib folder not existing.
+2. Running without `brew`.
+You can defo do it without brew, its just more complicated.
+3. You really should *edit* the file and *save* it too.
+Double checked?

 #### Question : How can I test the network connection between them (FN and Node)?